BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-convert -github -markdown-files-to-a-simple-website.md

 * No automatic links with GitHub Pages.
 The GitHub Markdown renderer can automatically detect a simple copy-pasted link and make it a clickable link.
-GitHub Pages doesn’t propose a feature to reproduce that behavior, so you’ll have to braces your links with the `[]()`syntax.
+GitHub Pages doesn't propose a feature to reproduce that behavior, so you'll have to braces your links with the `[]()`syntax.